opdavies/oliverdavies.uk/source/_pages/press.md

 title: Press Info
 ---

+{% import 'macros' as macros %}

 The following information is provided as a cut-and-paste resource for conference organisers, media professionals, podcast hosts, and other interested parties.

 Please feel free to use anything here as-is without checking with me first.
 If you have additional questions, you can <a href="mailto:{{ site.email }}">email me directly</a>.

 ## Short Bio

-Oliver is a Software Developer and Drupal expert with over {{ site.yearsExperience }} years experience.
+Oliver is a Software Developer and Drupal expert with {{ macros.yearsExperience }} years experience.
 He specialises in code quality, automated testing and test-driven development.

 ## Sample Topics